kubernetes/minikube/enhancements/proposed/20200316-release-schedule/schedule-proposal.md

 ### Release branches

 Rather than considering master to always be in a releasable state, we could maintain long-lived release branches.
 This adds a lot of overhead to the release manager, as they have to manage cherry-picks.

+### Extending cycle by a week

+As this process assumes a regression release at Day 7, it begs the question on whether or not a 5-week feature release cycle makes more sense:

+* Day 0: Create milestones for the next regression & feature release
+* Day 7: Regression release (optional)
+* Day 21: Beta release
+* Day 28: Beta 2 release
+* Day 31: Feature freeze and optional final beta
+* Day 35: Feature release

+The downside is a slightly lower release velocity, the upside may be more a more stable final release.